 Following the receipt of the formal papers and the explanatory statement of the representative of the Regional Director, the party that filed the objections or the party that made the challenges in question should be asked to proceed.
-After he/she has put in his/her case, the other parties should put in their cases.
+After they have put in their case, the other parties should put in their cases.